flavienbwk/book-devops/eng/AUDIOBOOK.md

     Determine how the solution's effectiveness will be measured, such as through telephone surveys, online polls, automated feedback, manual measurements, etc. Set a timeframe for monitoring the action, then implement the fix.

-5. Validate the fix and ensure the incident doesn't recur
+5. Validate the fix and ensure the incident doesn't recur.

     Using the measures set in step 4, ensure that the actions taken have had the desired effect.

     The incident is now resolved and the cause understood.
 Now is the time to inform your users on the status page: "Root cause analysis complete, incident resolved, incident documented."

-    All that remains is to draft your post-mortem, noting what measures you've put in place to prevent a recurrence (see chapter "Postmortems").
+    All that remains is to draft your post-mortem, noting what measures you've put in place to prevent a recurrence.
 Use the notes from previous steps to structure this document.

     Publish and share this document internally or publicly.
 This keeps customers informed and satisfied, and recognizes the hard work of the operations teams.

-Just as airplane pilots train for emergency scenarios, your SRE teams should practice to save time when an incident occurs (refer to the chapter "Assessing security and training").
+Just as airplane pilots train for emergency scenarios, your SRE teams should practice to save time when an incident occurs.

 Your incident response procedure should be easily accessible and written for all audiences.
 It should provide guidance not just for SRE teams but also for non-SREs who might encounter an incident.
 Regardless of your organization's size, you need an incident response procedure.

 ### Postmortems

 A postmortem is an incident investigation technique.
 Its purpose is to determine corrective actions to prevent recurrences.
-Your SRE team should draft this document based on information gathered during the root cause analysis (see chapter "Investigating Incidents").
+Your SRE team should draft this document based on information gathered during the root cause analysis.

-In the military and aerospace fields, the AAR (After Action Review) or debrief is systematically practiced following an event to learn from it.
+In the military and aerospace fields, the After Action Review (abbreviated AAA) or "debrief" is systematically practiced following an event to learn from it.
 The postmortem, on the other hand, is only initiated when an incident or failure has occurred.
 That is what distinguishes them.

-It's recommended to store these documents in a git project to track changes over time (refer to the chapter "GitOps").
+It's recommended to store these documents in a git project to track changes over time.
 My personal recommendation is to draft them in Markdown format.

 Historically, the Latin term "post mortem" means "after death" and refers to investigations carried out by law enforcement to understand how a crime occurred.
 They analyze evidence, identify the cause of death (e.g., through an autopsy), then attempt to apprehend the perpetrator or amend the law to prevent future occurrences.
 The concept is similar for I-T incidents.